-We grant stock options that vest over time in accordance with terms as determined by our Board of Directors, or the Board, which terms are typically four years for employee and consultant grants and one to three years for Board option grants.
+We grant stock options that vest over time in accordance with terms as determined by our Board, which terms are typically four years for employee and consultant grants and one to three years for Board option grants.
 We also grant stock option awards that vest in conjunction with certain performance conditions to executive officers, employees and consultants.
 At each reporting date, we are required to evaluate whether achievement of the performance conditions is probable.
 Compensation expense is recorded over the appropriate service period based upon our assessment of accomplishing each performance condition.
-The expiry date for each option is set by the Board, which is typically seven to ten years.
-The exercise price of the options is determined by the Board.
+The expiry date for each option is set by our Board, which is typically seven to ten years.
+The exercise price of the options is determined by our Board.